 I want to help my three-year-old strengthen his fingers and begin to introduce patterns.
-I also want to create a similar activity for my five-year-old so that they can work side by side.
+I also want to make a similar activity for my five-year-old so both of them can work side by side.

 RELATED: Easy activities are our jam.
 Our activity cards keep hands-on ideas at your fingertips!